cvat-ai/cvat/site/content/en/docs/manual/advanced/ai-tools.md

   [creating a polygon](/docs/manual/advanced/annotation-with-polygons/manual-drawing/))
   by temporarily disabling the automatic line creation.
 To do that, click `Ctrl`.

-- You can change the number of points in the polygon, by using the slider:
+- You can change the number of points in the polygon with slider:

   ![](/images/image224.jpg)

-- To change polygon opacity, on the [Objects sidebar](/docs/manual/basics/objects-sidebar/#appearance) use **Selected opacity** slider.
+- To change polygon opacity, on the [Objects sidebar](/docs/manual/basics/objects-sidebar/#appearance) use the **Selected opacity** slider.

 ### Histogram Equalization